-On 18 January 2016 Falcon announced that on 15 January 2016 it granted options to purchase an aggregate of 38,700,000 common shares of Falcon to a number of recipients, including directors and officers under the stock option plan approved at Falcon's annual shareholders meeting held on 9 December 2015.
+On 18 January 2016 Falcon announced that on 15 January 2016 it granted options to purchase an aggregate of 38,700,000 common shares of Falcon to recipients, including directors and officers under the stock option plan approved at Falcon's annual shareholders meeting held on 9 December 2015.
 The Options were granted at an exercise price of CDN\$0.11 being the closing share price on the TSX-V on 15 January 2016.
-The following directors and officers were granted Options:
+The vesting schedule of the Options granted allowed for 1/3 of the Options to vest immediately with an additional 1/3 vesting on each subsequent anniversary until the Options fully vested on 14 January 2018.
+The Options have an expiry date of 14 January 2021.